6.4.1.40 Outcomes of reconciliation

 - maintenance income (1.1.M.10) for either the individual or partner changes

-- Example: Child Support modifies a disbursement amount or a private collect individual does not collect their full child support entitlement.
+- Example: Child Support modifies a disbursement amount or retrospectively adjusts a private collect assessment.

 - information is provided that an FTB child of the individual has met health check or immunisation requirements since the date of the previous reconciliation.